C-Chafik/rainfall/level3/walkthrough.md

 End of assembler dump.
 ```

-m addresses = '0x804988c'
+m address = '0x804988c'

-Using the format string attack, we are going to print this addresses, and in C when we print addresses, it get pushed to the stack.
+Using the format string attack, we are going to print this address, and in C when we print addresses, it get pushed to the stack.

 ```sh
 level3@RainFall:~$ python -c "print '\x8c\x98\x04\x08'" | ./level3